-- Any student who arrives at school after the warning bell must report directly to the main office for a tardy slip. - Students arriving to school after 11:00 a.m. will be considered absent for one-half day.

-• Students arriving to school after the end of the fifth period will be considered absent for the entire day.
+- Any student who arrives at school after the warning bell must report directly to the main office for a tardy slip. - After 3 unexcused tardies, after school detentions or other disciplinary actions may be taken. - Students arriving to school after 11:00 a.m. will be considered absent for one-half day. - Students arriving to school after the end of the fifth period will be considered absent for the entire day.
 Continued tardiness will result in additional disciplinary action.
 An accumulation of fifteen (15) tardies may result in truancy charges filed with the Magistrate.